webyrd/Barliman/README.md

 * find a cleaner and more flexible way to construct the program sent to Chez
 * add ability to save and load programs
 * add "accept suggested completion" button
+* would be smarter/less resource intense to not launch all the tests again when the text in a single test changes.
+Only that test and allTests need be re-run, in theory.
+Getting the UI to display the state of everything properly may be a little subtle, though.

 LONGER TERM: